 Soluble Fiber vs. Insoluble Fiber: What's The Difference & Do I Need Both?

 If you've read any nutrition-focused articles or browsed a grocery aisle in the last few years, you've probably come across some of the buzzy benefits of fiber (Fills you up!
 Aids digestion!
 Etc.!).
 But there's one thing about fiber that's not quite so advertised: the difference between soluble fiber and insoluble fiber.
-Seriously, what the heck is soluble fiber, and how do you make sure you're getting enough?
+Seriously, what the heck is dietary fiber, and how do you make sure you're getting enough?

-We talked to a handful of registered dietitians to get the lowdown on the different types of fiber—what they are and what they do—and compiled some of their best advice for making sure you get what you need every day.
+We talked to a handful of registered dietitians to get the lowdown on the different types of fiber (i.e., what they are and what they do) and compiled their best advice for making sure you get what you need every day.

 Soluble vs. insoluble fiber.

-Fiber, which is found exclusively in plants, is a type of carbohydrate that your body cannot fully digest.
-There are two main types of fiber—soluble (many are also considered viscous fibers) and insoluble (also called bulking).
+Fiber, which is found exclusively in plants, is a type of complex carbohydrate that your body cannot fully digest.
+There are two broad categories of fiber: soluble (many are also considered viscous fibers) and insoluble (also called “bulking fiber”).
 Your body handles each type of fiber differently, and, because of that, they play different roles in your health.

-"Soluble fiber dissolves into a gel-like substance that is important to help capture and remove toxins and cholesterol from the body," explains Amy Shapiro, M.S., R.D., CDN, and founder of Real Nutrition.
+"Soluble fiber dissolves into a gel-like substance that is important to help capture and remove toxins and cholesterol from the body," explains registered dietitian Amy Shapiro, M.S., R.D., CDN.
 Insoluble fiber is not digested by the body or absorbed into the bloodstream.
-Instead, it forms the "weight" and "bulk" of stools in the body, acting as a "broom."
+Instead, it forms the "weight" and "bulk" of stools in the body, acting as a broom of sorts by sweeping waste along and aiding evacuation.

-Both forms can help you feel full by creating volume in the digestive tract that lets your brain know you've eaten, but each also has specific benefits that are tied to how your body handles them.
+Both forms can help you feel full by creating volume in the digestive tract that lets your brain know you've eaten, but each also has specific benefits tied to how your body handles them.

 Benefits of soluble fiber.